-Ribbon Design > Element > Editors > Properties Context Menu Right-click on "WSDLmessage" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other Double-click on a "WSDLmessage" stereotyped Class, or Drag Message icon from the toolbox and drop directly onto the Messages diagram, under the Messages Package in the WSDL Package structure.
-(This creates a new "WSDLmessage" stereotyped Class.)
+Ribbon Design > Element > Editors > Properties Context Menu Right-click on "WSDLmessage" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other Double-click on a "WSDLmessage" stereotyped Class, or

+Drag 🖾 Message icon from the

+toolbox and drop directly onto the

+Messages diagram, under the Messages

+Package in the WSDL Package structure.

+(This creates a new "WSDLmessage"

+stereotyped Class.)

-Action Type in the name of the WSDL Message.
-(Optional) Type in any notes you need for this element.
-Click on this button to save the data entered and close the WSDL Message dialog.
-Click on this button to discard the data entered and close the 'WSDL Message' dialog.
-Click on this button to display this Help topic.
-This button is displayed when you are editing existing WSDL Message element information.
+Option Action Name Type in the name of the WSDL Message.
+Documentati on (Optional) Type in any notes you need for this element.
+OK Click on this button to save the data entered and close the WSDL Message dialog.
+Cancel Click on this button to discard the data entered and close the 'WSDL Message' dialog.
+Help Click on this button to display this Help topic.

+UML This button is displayed when you are editing existing WSDL Message element information.
 Click on the button to open the UML Class 'Properties' dialog for the element.